 The good news is that there are gloves on the market especially designed for photography.
-Since 2019, I’ve been using a pair of Vallerret gloves, specifically, the Markhof 2.0 model.
+Since 2019, I’ve been using a pair of Vallerret gloves.
+Originally, I used the Markhof 2.0 model.

 In 2021, Vallerret updated these popular gloves to the 3.0 model, and they also launched a number of new gloves.
 They sent me a pair of the Markhof 3.0 gloves and also a pair of their Milford gloves for my thoughts.

 In today’s post, I’m going to do a few things.
 I’m going to talk about photography gloves in general, and the sort of features you should be looking for when evaluating gloves for photography.